rockstor/rockstor-doc/docker-based-rock-ons/plex-media-server.rst

 Adding Shares to Plex
 ---------------------
 This facility is only required if you wish to have the Plex Rock-on access more than one Rockstor Share.
-It is not uncommon for all of a Plex Media Server's data to reside on a single Share.
-N.B. the Shares are not the same as the Libraries within Plex, ie one can have multiple Plex libraries on a single Rockstor Share.
+However it is not uncommon for all of a Plex Media Server's data to reside on a single Share.
+N.B. the Shares are not the same as the Libraries within Plex, ie one can have multiple Plex libraries on a single Rockstor Share by using different directories within that Share.
 Plex Libraries are configured from within the :ref:`plex_ui` and represent how the Plex Server organizes and shares your media.
-An example of requiring more than one Rockstor Share to be mapped into the Plex Rock-on is if you have all your Movies in one Share and all you Music in another Share.
+When configuring a Plex Library one can either choose and existing directory or choose to create a new one, all from within Plex itself.
+An example of requiring more than one Rockstor Share to be mapped into the Plex Rock-on is if you already have all your Movies in one Share and all you Music in another Share, or wish for this to be the case.

 From the information dialog **i icon** on the Plex Rock-on listing we get:-